matthewjz-lyonsk6/notes/README.md

 # 2023-11-19
 - "Programming wisdom for today: Always comment your code.
 It's not only helpful for others who may read it, but also serves as a reminder for yourself when you revisit the code in the future."

+# 2023-11-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

+Next, use tools and resources to help manage your workflow.
+For example, using version control systems like Git can help keep your code organized and easy to track changes.
+Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
+These tools can also help team members collaborate and communicate more effectively.
+ - 来自Assistant AI